 Once the Committee developed a set of goals and recommendations, as well as a draft Master Plan to achieve the plan's vision, project team members had a booth a Rensselaer Riverfront Park Farmers Market on September 19th, 2024.
-Attendees were asked to stop by the booth during their farmers market shopping and provide feedback through visual preference surveys to help further inform the concept plan development, and draft during their farmers market shopping and provide feedback through visual preference surveys to help further inform the Master Plan development, and draft recommendations.
+Attendees were asked to stop by the booth during their farmers market shopping and provide feedback through visual preference surveys to help during their farmers market shopping and provide feedback through visual preference surveys to help further inform the Master Plan development, and draft recommendations.
 Participants were asked to rank the draft recommendations in terms of high and low priorities.
 Several people stopped by throughout the three-hour market to provide their input, learn more about the project, and discuss what types of improvements they would like to see in the park and the study area generally.